industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 ![Trace_Job_sinus_200_Hz_2](graphics/Trace_Job_sinus_200_Hz_2.png)

 For the frequency 201 Hz the aliased frequency is already seen in the traced signal.
+(I would remove this observation.
+For this, maybe bug should be created.
+You can investigate further with dev)

 ![Trace_Job_sinus_201_Hz_1](graphics/Trace_Job_sinus_201_Hz_1.png)